 It will come off in the enclosure when they brush against the items inside if it is ready.

 However, there may be a few spots that cause you some concern.

-On these spots, you want to apply a thick layer of Manuka honey.
+You want to apply a thick layer of Manuka honey on these spots.

-This supplement is a bit pricey, but it should last you for quite a while.
+This supplement is a bit pricey, but it should last a while.

-Manuka honey is made in both Australia and New Zealand by bees who specifically pollinate the Manuka bush.
+Manuka honey is made in Australia and New Zealand by bees pollinating the Manuka bush.